langgenius/dify/README.md

 - Send an email to hello@dify.ai

 We're eager to assist you and together create more fun and useful AI applications!

-## Contributing

-To ensure proper review, all code contributions - including those from contributors with direct commit access - must be submitted via pull requests and approved by the core development team prior to being merged.

-We welcome all pull requests!
-If you'd like to help, check out the [Contribution Guide](CONTRIBUTING.md) for more information on how to get started.

 ## Security